 (Kayla C. Reviews).
 Other sites where your review (or a portion of the full review) may appear

-8. Private critiques are offered for free and are meant to be constructive.
+7. Private critiques are offered for free and are meant to be constructive.
 No part of my services is meant to be demeaning or hurtful, but I will be honest with you about what I think of your work, just in a respectful way.
 If you can't take criticism, don't agree to receive a private critique or a public review.
 I strive to be as compassionate and respectful as I can be in all aspects of my work and interactions, but I'm not liable for any hurt feelings or wounded egos.
+Also, I don't guarantee your satisfaction with my work, nor do I guarantee that my services will help you sell more books or boost your ratings.
+However, if you are unsatisfied with any of my work, please contact me so I can find a way to resolve whatever problems arise in regard to the services I complete for you.

-1. Even though you provide me with a free copy of your book, I request monetary compensation for the time I spend writing the review and composing the list of errors.
+1. Even though you provide me with a free copy of your book, I request monetary compensation for the time I spend writing the review, composing the list of errors, and creating the additional promotional posts.
 At this time, I charge $50 for each review.
 For works 20,000 words or fewer, I charge a flat rate of $15 for each review.
 For Children’s books fewer than 5,000 words, I charge $5 for each review.
 I detail the first five errors I find in any book I review as part of the package.
 The list will be provided to you (the author) privately and will include the page number of each error for reference.
-See FAQ below about requesting a review without an error list if you don’t want one and discount.*
+See Q/A below about requesting a review without an error list if you don’t want one and claiming a discount.*

 3. If you send me a print book, take a picture of the receipt after you ship it and I will deduct the cost of shipping from the cost of my services.
 I will only deduct the cost of standard shipping fees.
 If I accept your book for review, you may send the file to the email listed below.